-Key roles Role description managing any schedule changes and escalating impactful (minor/major event) site schedule changes to the Health District operations lead.
+Key roles Role description for their site(s).
+The Facility Admin is responsible for identifying and managing any schedule changes and escalating impactful (minor/major event) site schedule changes to the Health District operations lead.
 They are provisioned for the role of Facility Admin in the Book My Vaccine tool.
 Facility Manager The Facility Manager is responsible for reviewing and approving staff at their sites.
 They will be able to add, remove or edit their staff's access inside the Book My Vaccine tool.
 Health District operations lead The Health District operations lead is accountable for supporting the operational activities for a Health District.
 The NPHS Health New Zealand Te Whatu Ora operations lead The NPHS Health New Zealand Te Whatu Ora operations lead is the primary point of contact for escalations into NPHS Health New Zealand Te Whatu Ora.
 Their key obligation is managing communications between NPHS Health New Zealand Te Whatu Ora and Whakarongorau/Health Districts.
 They are provisioned the role of super user in the Book My Vaccine tool and are responsible for onboarding users and sites in the system.
 NPHS Health New Zealand Te Whatu Ora operation team are responsible for failsafe reporting and organising outbound call campaigns to reach consumers.

-d.
-Booking system processes and best practice
+28.4 Booking system processes and best practice

-Figure 32.1 - booking tool processes:
+Figure 31.1 - booking tool processes:

-e.
-Setup and maintenance
+28.5 Setup and maintenance